 I drove a total of 1400 miles exactly.
 The Pacific Coast Highway section from Pacifica to Dana Point was 640 of those.
 I saw some amazing sights on PCH, it really is one of those ‘places’ that everyone must see and do before they die.
 It’s a true “bucket list” item.

-I’m not sure which were the highlights but the sunset at Asilomar Beach certainly was but as I wrote on its page, “the section of the PCH from around Plaskett to just before Ragged Point has to be the most amazing, mind-blowing section of road I have ever, ever driven in my life.”
+I’m not sure what the major highlight was but the sunset at Asilomar Beach certainly was one.
+But as I wrote on the Big Sur page, “the section of PCH from around Plaskett to just before Ragged Point has to be the most amazing, mind-blowing section of road I have ever, ever driven in my life.”

 The car trouble at the start of the trip affected me more than I thought at the time.
 It clearly upset plans and timings I’d made and maybe subconsciously I think it impacted on my enjoyment.
 But could I have done anything about this?
 No. The car and the subsequent illness with my sinuses was just ‘life’.
 As I found out on the Sierra Nevada trip the following year, it’s all part and parcel of doing a road trip.
 If ‘shit happens’, you just have to get on with it as best you can.

 The days in Wine Country were good and the area is well worth a visit.
 Although one does need to be aware of the alcohol consumed in wineries if driving.
 Whilst I didn’t see any police presence on the roads, I believe one should never take a chance.

 It was great to visit Levi’s Stadium – match result aside – and the Tour and Museum are very good.